MikeyManoguerra/dustballs/README.md

 ## TODO ( from here down its unfiltered notes at the moment, thanks for stopping by!)

+-  DEPRECATION: uWSGI is being installed using the legacy 'setup.py install' method, because it does not have a 'pyproject.toml' and the 'wheel' package is not installed. pip 23.1 will enforce this behaviour change.
+A possible replacement is to enable the '--use-pep517' option.
+Discussion can be found at https://github.com/pypa/pip/issues/8559

 - better search. utilize mongodb's search functionailty first
 - more css accents.
 - improve grid layout.